 - Family background and history – of people in your family have been diagnosed with oral cancer before, then you too can get it.

 Why Is Oral Cancer Screening Important?

 Cancer is a fatal disease.
 However, the early detection of oral cancer can save your life.
-Cancerous cells spread very fast into other parts of your body.
+Cancer cells spread very fast into other parts of your body.
 The longer you have it without knowing, the more damage your body sufferers.
 You can get through radiotherapy and chemotherapy as soon as possible to remove cancer before it spreads.